rhdunn/comfyui-bus-plugin/README.md

 | Prompt Bus                  | Positive and negative prompt text strings.                                        |
 | Prompt SDXL Bus             | Positive and negative prompt text strings in the SDXL text_l and text_g variants. |

+> [!NOTE]
+>
+> Some of these bus nodes &ndash; such as the Image Parameter Bus node &ndash; can have the
+> inputs converted to widgets and be used as the input node to the bus or other workflows
+> instead of creating primitive nodes for each parameter.

 ## License
 Copyright (C) 2024 Reece H. Dunn